remarcmij/components-starter/README.md

 ## Global State Management

-The starter project include a `store.js` file that implements a Publish/Subscribe pattern that was introduced in the homework of JavaScript Week 4.
-It can be use to communicate application 'state' between the various components that make up the application.
+The starter project includes a `store.js` file that implements a Publish/Subscribe pattern that was introduced in the homework of JavaScript Week 4.
+It can be used to communicate application 'state' between the various components that make up the application.

-Application state is maintain in simple JavaScript object inside the store module, called 'state'.
+Application state is maintained in a simple JavaScript object inside the store module, called `state`.

-Some components may send state updates to the store with other components may receive state updates by subscribing to the store.
+Some components may send state updates to the store while other components may receive state updates by subscribing to the store.
 Or a component may do both.

-Here is an example of a component sending state updates through its event
+Here is an example of a component sending state updates through its event handler:
-handler:

 ```js
 import { updateState } from '../store.js';